vittoriom/CleanroomLogger/README.md

 > Once `nil` is passed to the callback or the callback returns `false`, the callback will not be executed again for the given search operation.

-#### Further reading
+### API documentation

-For further information on using the CleanroomASL framework, [visit the API documentation](https://rawgit.com/emaloney/CleanroomASL/master/Documentation/index.html).
+For detailed information on using CleanroomASL, [API documentation](https://rawgit.com/emaloney/CleanroomASL/master/Documentation/index.html) is available.

 ## About the Apple System Log